kontan/masync/readme.md

     wrap(f: (a: A, ..., y: Y, callback: (err: Error, z: Z)=>void)=>void): (a: Async<A>, ..., y: Async<Y>) => Async<Z>

 Converts a Node-style asynchronous function into a Async function.
+It's the inverse function of `peel`.

 ----